pinkygrocket/modsunder25k/README.md

 * **Download links**:
 * **Source code**:

-Adds a delay between lighting strikes and the thunder sound effect to add realism and replaces the thunder sound effects.
+Adds a delay between lightning strikes and the thunder sound effect to add realism and replaces the thunder sound effects.

 ## Do A Flip